-I have decided that “providence” is my favorite word.
-It is providence unlikely and sometimes wonderful things can happen in life.
+Indian cuisine is at the top of my favorite cultural eating experiences and since learning to make an authentic Murg Korma, I am inpired to learn more.
+The term providence is also at the top of my favorite word list.
+Through providence, wonderful and unlikely things can happen in life.
 That’s how I met Jeety, my friend from India.
 A few summers back this beautiful soul walked into my garage during my annual neighborhood yard sale and like two kindred spirits, we immediately connected.
-Little did I know at the time, Jeety would introduce me to her version of authentic Indian food and it was love at first bite.
+Little did I know Jeety would eventually introduce me to her version of authentic Indian food and it was Love at First Bite.

 Share this Post